apache/trafficserver/doc/admin-guide/plugins/buffer_upload.en.rst

 ==================================================================================

 Memory buffer size is configured with "mem_buffer_size" in config file.
 Default and minimum value is 32K.
 You can increase it in the config file.
-If the size of a request is larger than the "mem_buffer_size" value specifiied in the config file, then the upload proxy feature will be disabled for this particular request
+If the size of a request is larger than the "mem_buffer_size" value specified in the config file, then the upload proxy feature will be disabled for this particular request

 Disk buffering (buffer the entire POST data on disk before connecting to OS)